t4guw/100-Unity-Mechanics-for-Programmers/space_to_shoot_2d/README.md

 variable
 - Attach the Player GameObject to the Fire Point variable in the editor, or if a custom Fire point is desired (if wanting to fire from a custom location that is *not* the center of the object), "Create Empty" as a child of the Player GameObject and attach that as the "Fire Point" variable
+- To adjust the fire rate/cooldown, modify the "cooldown" variable

 ###
     using UnityEngine;